zammad/zammad-org/src/en/documentation/use/guides/ai.md

 The ticket summary feature does what it says: it summarizes the ticket's content.
 This can be a huge time saver when dealing with large tickets and/or many hand-overs between agents.

-If the feature is activated, a banner is shown below the articles in the ticket detail view.
-By clicking the `See Summary` button, the **Summary** sidebar tab is opened and you can read the summary.
-The summary is created when you open a ticket.
+If the feature is activated, a summary of the ticket is generated when a ticket is opened.
+An indicator shows up on the **AI summary** sidebar tab to show you that a summary has been generated.

 ![Screenshot shows Zammad's ticket detail view with highlighted ticket summary banner and summary sidebar](/screenshots/cypress/usage-guide-ai.cy.js/ai-ticket-summary-sidebar.png)